Current USC sophomores and juniors are eligible to apply. Competitive candidates will have:

 The following application materials are required:

-- An online Schaeffer Fellow application
+- An online Schaeffer Fellows application

 - Cover letters should address why you want to spend a summer in public service, demonstrate your understanding of pressing social issues, and explain how your academic, professional, or personal experience has prepared you for this opportunity.
+Whenever possible, address your interest in working in the specific office (e.g. I am interested in working with Assemblymember X because)

-- Two faculty letters of recommendation
+- Two faculty letters of recommendation (sent as a pdf on letterhead)

 - A supplementary writing sample (the topic need not be related to public service)